Response functions response-functions/std#

 autoflush : bool, optional, default False

-Flush temporary files that are not already flush by the model plugin flushrun method.
+Delete temporary files not already removed by the model plugin’s flushrun method after each response function.

 reload_results : bool, optional, default True